The

 by any one of the states might set them off and they were not above exaggeration

-and downright fabricate stories to gain their desired ends.
-Hence every state
+and downright fabricating stories to gain their desired ends.
+Every state

-was trying to keep a very low profile so as to be seen as a non threat.
+tried to keep a very low profile so as to be seen as a non threat to Europe.

 That way if the European nations invaded they would invade one of the other states instead